Spatial birth-death swap chains: Spatial point processes

-Harris recurrence guarantees that a Markov process has a unique invariant measure (see~\cite{azemakr1967} for details of Harris recurrence in continuous time).
-Kaspi and Mandelbaum~\cite{kaspim1994} showed that a continuous time chain is Harris recurrent if and only if there exists a nonzero $\sigma$-finite measure where the chain almost surely hits sets with positive measure.
+Harris recurrence guarantees that a Markov process has a unique invariant measure (see \cite{azemakr1967} for details of Harris recurrence in the continuous-time context).
+Kaspi and Mandelbaum \cite{kaspim1994} showed that a continuous-time chain is Harris recurrent if and only if there exists a non-zero $\sigma$-finite measure where $X$ almost surely hits sets with positive measure.

-In particular, for all the chains here, the death rate equals the number of points in the configuration, and the birth rate is bounded above by a constant.
+In particular, for all the chains considered here, the death rate equals the number of points in the configuration, and the birth rate is bounded above by a constant.
 This forces the chain to visit the empty configuration infinitely often, making it Harris recurrent.

-It is well-known (see Proposition 8.1 of \cite{preston1977}) that for jump processes with a unique invariant distribution, the density $f$ is invariant if and only if for all $A \in {\cal F}$: